Man with glasses using smartphone to verify digital ID

 Public Trust

-People may worry about data misuse or surveillance.
+People may fear data misuse or surveillance.

 Digital Literacy